dependablecomputinglab/csi3102-tutorial/README.md

 ```

 ##STEP4: Run your benchmark on gem5
-We use MiBench for example.
+We use MiBench for example. &nbsp;
 Among all MiBench benchmarks, we will use:
 - automotive/basicmath
 - automotive/qsort
 - network/dijkstra